It’s the time of year for colds, flu, and other common illnesses that come with cramped spaces and cold weather.

 Getting enough rest, physical activity, and remaining hydrated is always great practice to improve our energy and health.
 And thankfully, Mother Nature also has a great supply of remedies readily at our disposal.

 Looking to stay healthy this flu season?
-Here are 5 foods to incorporate into your diet to help you feel your best for the rest of winter:
+Here are 5 healthy food remedies to incorporate into your diet this winter:

 Natural Remedy #1 Apple Cider Vinegar